-With the coronavirus changing all personal and professional social exchanges, virtual networking is more important than ever.
-We share a few tips on how to make connections on LinkedIn.
+Virtual networking is more important than ever in an increasingly remote environment.
+We share a few tips on how to make meaningful connections on LinkedIn.

 Way back in January, I set a New Years’ resolution to expand my business network, something that has always been a challenge for me, given:

 - I work from home and spend the vast majority of my day only seeing my cats